hth313/ladybug/doc/prompting.rst

 Integers in programs are always displayed using the current base.
 If you enter a hexadecimal number at one point, then edit the program at a later point in decimal mode, you will see the hexadecimal number displayed as a decimal number.

-Numbers that are to larger than 8 digits will turn on the dot by the base character to indicate that the number is larger than is shown.
-The window feature can be used to inspect other parts of the number, just as you can do outside program mode.
+Numbers that are to need more than 8 digits will turn on the dot by the base character to indicate that there are more digits than is shown.
+The window key can be used to inspect other parts of the number, just as you can do outside program mode.

 Storing integer literals in a program works in a similar way as prompting instructions.
 A special ``#LIT`` instruction is used to prefix the literal, and the literal is encoded as a binary alpha string on the following line.